dumbdemon/DD_LogicNodes/README.md

   - Returns a flipped boolean.
 - DD Or Gate
   - Returns __true__ if either expression is true.
-- DD And Getter
+- DD And Gate
   - Returns __true__ ___only___ if __both__ ezpressions are true.
-- DD XOR Getter
+- DD XOR Gate
   - Returns __true__ ___only___ if __one__ expression is true.
-- DD NOR Getter
+- DD NOR Gate
   - Returns __true__ ___only___ if __both__ ezpressions are false.
-- DD NAND Getter
+- DD NAND Gate
   - Returns __true__ except when __both__  expressions are true.
-- DD XNOR Getter
+- DD XNOR Gate
   - Returns __true__ if __both__ expresions are true or if __both__ expresions are false.
+- DD Contains
+  - Returns __true__ if any of the source has any of the attached items (Strings, Ints, of Floats).

 ### Logical Getters